Land diving: Preparation

 Villagers soften the ground to help absorb the impact.

 The time of yam harvest is significant because tower construction is best done during the dry season.
 Also, the lianas have the best elasticity during this time.
 During the period of preparation for nanggol, the men seclude themselves from the women and refrain from sex.
 Furthermore, women are not allowed to go near the tower or else Tamalie, who lives in the tower, may seek vengeance, leading to the death of a diver.
 Additionally, the men must not wear any lucky charms during the dive.

 The construction of the tower typically takes between two and five weeks.
 Around twenty to thirty men help construct it.
 The men cut trees to construct the body, clear a site for the tower, and remove rocks from the soil.
 The soil is tilled to soften the ground.
 The wood is freshly cut, so that it can remain strong.
 The core of the tower is made from a lopped tree, and a pole scaffolding tied together with vines stabilizing it.
-Several platforms come out about two meters from the front of the tower, supported by several struts.
+Several platforms come out about 2 meters from the front of the tower, supported by several struts.
 The lowest platform is around 10 meters, and the highest platform is near the top.
 During the jump, the platform supports snap, causing the platform to hinge downward and absorb some of the force from falling.

 The vines are selected by a village elder and matched with each jumper's weight without any mechanical calculations.
-The vines need to be supple, elastic, and full of sap in order to be safe.
+The vines need to be supple, elastic, and full of sap in order to be safe, so are kept bundled in leaves after preparation and before the ceremony.
 The ends of the vines are shredded to allow the fibres to be looped around the ankles of the jumpers.
 If the vine is too long, the diver can hit the ground hard, but if the vine is too short, then the diver can collide with the tower.

 Before these men dive, they often bring closure to unsettled business and disputes in case they die.
 The night before the jump, divers sleep beneath the tower to ward off evil spirits.